-Can I Have Laser Eye Surgery If I Have A Squint?
+Can I Have Laser Eye Surgery if I Have A Squint?

 She was soon shocked to learn that there was a procedure that could actually work for her.
-Over three years after having corrective eye surgery she still doesn’t have to wear glasses or contacts.
-She can see underwater.
-She doesn’t have to fret over tedious preparations when traveling.
-For Jacqueline, her experience with London Vision Clinic has been amazing.
+Three years later, after having corrective eye surgery, she still doesn’t have to wear glasses or contacts, she can see underwater, she doesn’t have to fret over tedious preparations when travelling.

-If you are one of many people who suffer from a squint, but are unsure if you are a viable candidate for Laser Eye Surgery, then consider contacting London Vision Clinic and undergoing some non-obligatory tests to identify your suitability.
+If you are one of many people who do suffer from a squint (hello Ryan Gosling), but are unsure if you’re a suitable candidate for Laser Eye Surgery, you’ll be pleased to know you can undergo some non-obligatory tests to identify your suitability.